Home»Blog for Introverts/HSPs»

 I’m excited, even if a little nervous, to open the doors for enrollment.
 I sent out announcements about it today.
 Whatever happens is OK.
 It’s in the going forth anyway that I am celebrating.

-One of my favorite things about the new program is that we’ll walk through those steps for starting, together, in a community of kindred spirits.
+One of my favorite things about all my offerings is that we walk through steps, together, in a community of kindred spirits.
 Being with community is so magical for me, and I love creating those experiences for others too.

 By the way, I looked up the symbolic meanings of today’s bird sightings: